MPA Degree Requirements

 |PADM 6401||Administrative Behavior|

 |PADM 6201||Policy Analysis and Program Evaluation|

-This is an applied project completed in conjunction with a public service job or internship while enrolled in PADM 6901 and 6902 MPA Capstone I & II (3 hrs each).
+This is an applied project completed while enrolled in PADM 6901 (Capstone).

 1. For students with a bachelor's degree: A competitive applicant to our program will have an undergraduate GPA of at least 2.75 from a well-respected university (the graduate school requires a minimum of 2.5 to be considered for admission to the grad school), three strong letters of recommendation from academic sources, and a strong statement of purpose.